0x-Professor/MCPServers/BlockChain/mcp_smart_contract_auditor/README.md

     uv add -r requirements.txt
     uv run mcp dev server/server.py
    ```
-   - Visit [http://localhost:8000/docs](http://localhost:8000/docs) for the interactive API documentation.

 ---

 ## 📚 Usage

-- **API Endpoints**: All analysis tools are available as REST endpoints.
-See `/docs` for details.
 - **Analyze a Contract**: Submit Solidity code or a contract address to receive a detailed vulnerability and gas report.
 - **Simulate Attacks**: Test your contract against simulated attack scenarios.
 - **Compliance & Best Practices**: Check for ERC compliance, code quality, and regulatory alignment.